yapplabs/ember-modal-dialog/README.md

 Display of a modal dialog is typically triggered by a user interaction.
 While the content in the dialog is related to the content in the user interaction, the underyling display mechanism for the dialogs can be shared across the entire application.

 The `add-modals-container` initializer appends a container element to the `application.rootElement`.
-It injects a reference to this container element id as a property of the internal `ember-modal-dialog-overlay` component.
+It injects a reference to this container element id as a property of the `modal-dialog` component.

-This overlay component renders a dialog by appending a morph to a dedicated element in the DOM.
+This component uses the ember-wormhole component to render a dialog by appending a morph to a dedicated element in the DOM.
 This decouples the DOM location of a modal from the DOM location of whatever triggered its display... hence wormholes!

 ## Configuring the Modal Root Element Id